Uganda

 a.
 Silver overprint

-Note: the stamps with this overprint and the subsequent issue (R180) appear to come from the post-war printings on thin chalky paper, unlike the thicker chalky paper which is found on R147a.
+Note: these stamps and the subsequent issue (R180) appear to come from the post-war printings on thin chalky paper, unlike the thicker chalky paper which is found on R147a.

 R171.
 10c black and green